The (almost really) Complete Works of Lewis Carroll

 The main content only gives the text of the fourth edition, to get an idea of the differences in the earlier editions (which sometimes are minor, but in many cases are too large to properly represent) see the preface and the introduction, which give the text of all four editions.

-For use with the book an envelope with a card, nine counters (four red, five grey) and a pamphlet were also published.
-Card and pamphlet are reprinted in Logic Pamphlets, item 5.
-The card has a triliteral and a biliteral diagram, the pamphlet reprints tables I to VIII from the book.
+For use with the book an envelope with a card and nine counters (four red, five grey) was published.
+The card has a triliteral and a biliteral diagram.
+There is also a pamphlet that reprints tables I to VIII from the book.
+Both the card and the pamphlet are reprinted in Logic Pamphlets, item 5.

 Other Books